SystemsApproach/7E/introduction/statmux.rst

 some packets will have to be dropped.
 When a switch is operating in this state, it is said to be *congested*.

+Finally, even though this discussion focuses on a simple network topology involving a single switch, statistical multiplexing works across an arbitrarily large network.
+This is because each multiplexing decision—i.e., deciding which packet to forward next and which packet to drop if the buffer is full—is made on purely local basis.
+It doesn't matter if a given packet has already traversed a dozen upstream switches, or just now entered the network.
+No global coordination is required.
+This might not always result in a fair decision since packets that have already been forwarded around the globe intuitively have more "at risk" should they encounter congestion, but that's a problem for another day (as we'll see in Chapter 14).
+It turns out this issue is a consequence of our architectural decision to separate in-the-network versus edge-of-network concerns.

 .. _key-stat-mux:
 .. admonition:: Key Takeaway